A Complete Guide To Butter

 Depending on the diet of the cow, the color of the butter will vary.
 Grass-fed cows produce butter with yellowish shade while cows fed with grains and other food items produce butter that which is white in color.
 The first step in making butter is to separate the cream from the milk.
 The separated cream is then tested for ph value, butterfat content, flavor, and other defects.
 This cream may be pasteurized to ensure all bacteria have been removed.
 The next step is aging where the cream is stored in cool temperatures to crystallize the butterfat to help churning.
 This cream is then placed in a mechanical churn which when operated turns the cream around, separating the butter and buttermilk.
 The buttermilk is then drained and the butter is washed if required.
 Salt and other flavors can be added before the butter is sent for packing.

-- Key Steps in Butter Production: Wisconsin Cheese presents the key steps by which milk is turned into butter.
+- Key Steps in Butter Production: The key steps by which milk is turned into butter.

 - Monthly Production: Provides information on total monthly production of butter in the United States from 1981 onwards.